duganchen/codesearch/README.md

 Customize *codesearch/site_extensions.py* as needed.
-By default, search results link to a built-in display page, but you can override that so that they link to an external source code repository instead.
-See *codesearch/site_extensions_github.py* for an example.
+By default, search results link to a built-in display page, but you can override that so that they link to an external source code browser instead.

+See *codesearch/site_extensions_github.py* for an example that points results to GitHub.

 ### Starting